f-roof/.github/profile/README.md

 ## Build instructions

-- Cut bars to required size and angle
+- Cut the bars to required size and angle,
-- Build (weld) the trusses
+- Build (weld) the trusses,
-- Lift trusses onto the house
+- Lift trusses onto the house,
-- Connect trusses
+- Connect trusses with T40 profiles,
-- Place solar panels
+- Place solar panels on the South side,
-- Prepare gutters with plants
+- Prepare gutters with plants (at the ground level),
-- Prepare the steps for supporting the gutters
+- Prepare (cut) the steps for supporting the gutters,
-- Build some balustrade for hand support
+- Build some balustrade for hand support,
-- Lift plant gutters on the roof
+- Lift plant gutters on the roof (North side),
-- Apply tape to insulate against water leakage
+- Apply bituminous tape, behind gutters, to insulate against water leakage,
+- Water the plants (every summer day).

 More details soon...